 Planning Your Paddle

 A little planning can go a long way towards making your trip safe and enjoyable.
-In addition to bringing the right equipment (Sea Kayaker Magazine has an in-depth equipment list as a pdf of 90 kb), it is also a good idea to pay attention to the tides and weather.
+In addition to bringing the right equipment, it is also a good idea to pay attention to the tides and weather.

 Remember to check in when you return: you can come into the Visitor Center, call (252-723-2250), or e-mail us.
 If you do not check in, we will call your emergency contact to verify your return.